Step-by-step · ~14 min

 - In the Reports & Evidence tab, group evidence by section (Introduction, Methods, Results, Discussion).

 - Use Generate Draft to create a report from only the evidence you selected.
-Pick a target audience (e.g., Academic, Clinical, Regulatory, Patient) to tailor the tone and detail level, then edit and export as DOCX or XLSX.
+Pick a target audience from seven presets — Academic, Clinical, Regulatory, Internal Stakeholders, HTA, Payer, and Patient (plus Custom) — to tailor the tone and detail level, then edit and export as DOCX or XLSX.